irgroup-classrooms/dis25-2022/tutorial/DIS25-04-tut-VectorSemantics.md

 from gensim.models.word2vec import Word2Vec
 word2vec = Word2Vec(corpus)
 ```
-## 2. functions of Vector Semantics.
+## 2. functions of Vector Semantics
 You should now have between one and three different vector models loaded.
 Many vector semantic operations can be applied via Gensim's Word2Vec module API (available HERE)).
 Don't be confused by the naming, the methods are generally applicable to vector models, not just Word2Vec.
 ### a) Find similar expressions.